 This is the one that’s a killer.
 All the misc.

 Each of my kids pack their own entertainment bag.
 I try to make sure 3 or 4 books go in there.
 But, either way, I’m not putting that away so I don’t care.

 Our road trip is about a 6 hour drive, so not crazy long – but long enough that they get fairly bored.

 We have finally created a “car bin” that has the basic necessities.
 A flashlight, extension cord, rope.
 It’s a fairly small Rubbermaid tote and since it’s limited on space I only put necessities in there.
 It did come in handy last time when we were somehow low on transmission fluid.
 The headlamps were super helpful.
 My husband also takes this on scout trips.

 In general — my misc. stuff is all included in my “what to bring to Disneyland” post and then the stuff that I’m using to refill it.

 Related post: Best time of year to go to Disneyland

 Toddlers can be a wild card.

-My #1 is to bring extra pants/pull-ups if they are recently potty trained (as I once had a kid go through 4 pairs at Disneyland, just off schedule).
+My #1 is to bring extra pants/pull-ups if they are recently potty trained (as I previously mentioned, I once had a kid go through 4 pairs at Disneyland –just off schedule).

-Check your local big box store, the dollar store or Amazon has awesome options (but SURE to grab an autograph book — that will cost you almost triple in the park):
+Check your local big-box store, the dollar store or Amazon has awesome options (but SURE to grab an autograph book for character autographs from Disney characters — that will cost you almost triple in the park):